liffiton/Gen-Ed/README.md

 MICROSOFT_CLIENT_SECRET=[...]
 ```

-Then, to set up an applicaiton (CodeHelp, for example):
+Then, to set up an application (CodeHelp, for example):

 3. Initialize database: